 Walmart organizational snapshot

-Walmart serves nearly 270 million customers who visit its more than 11,700 stores.
-Its strategy is based on “leading on price, invest in differentiating on access, be competitive on assortment and deliver a great experience by the motto of EDLP (every day low prices).”
+Walmart’s main motto is to “lead on price, invest in differentiating on access, be competitive on assortment and deliver a great experience by the motto of EDLP (every day low prices).“

 Walmart comprises three main segments: